ephremdeme/voting/README.md

 # Blockchain Based Voting
-It is python based implementation of blockchain technology to used for e-Voting.
+It is python based implementation of blockchain technology to be used for e-Voting.
-By considering each vote as transaction to be added pending_transaction, which is ready to mined and included in **Block**.
-And then the newly created block is added to the blockchain and broadcast to the nodes of  the network.
+By considering each vote as transaction to be added to pending_transaction, which is ready to be mined and included in a **Block**.
+And then the newly created block is added to the blockchain and broadcast to all the nodes.
 <!Configuration
 1. List of Voters: This list contains all eligible voters for the given election.
 2. List of Candidates: This list outlines the individual subjects on which voters